esbenes/esbenes/README.md

 - 👋 Hi, I’m @esbenes
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently working on the Capstone project at Re:Coded
 - 📫 How to reach me: enessalihbcelebi@gmail.com

 <!---